user passwords

 disabling a password

-cannot begin with an exclamation mark.
+Passwords in /etc/shadow cannot begin with an exclamation mark.
 When

-starts with an exclamation mark, then
+the second field in /etc/passwd starts with an exclamation mark, then

 the password can not be used.

-Using this feature is often called locking
+Using this feature is often called locking, disabling, or

-a user account.
-Besides vi
+suspending a user account.
+Besides vi (or vipw) you can also

-accomplish this with usermod
+accomplish this with usermod.

 The first command in the next screenshot will show the hashed password

-.
+of laura in /etc/shadow.
 The next command disables the password of

-, making it impossible for Laura to authenticate using this
+laura, making it impossible for Laura to authenticate using this

 password.